hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 5. TSS Signing Manager (Wired)
 6. Roster Initializer (Not Wired)

-The following components are removed from the system:
+The following components are removed from or replaced in the system:

 1. AddressBookInitializer